ibm-cloud-docs/account/catalog-vsipower-tutorial.md

 content-type: tutorial
 services: cloud-object-storage, vpc
 account-plan: paid
 completion-time: 20m

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:beta: .beta}
-{:external: target="_blank" .external}
-{:step: data-tutorial-type='step'}
+{{site.data.keyword.attribute-definition-list}}

 # Onboarding a virtual server image for {{site.data.keyword.powerSys_notm}}
 {: #catalog-vsipower-tutorial}
 {: toc-content-type="tutorial"}
 {: toc-services="cloud-object-storage, vpc"}
 {: toc-completion-time="20m"}

 This tutorial walks you through how to onboard a sample virtual server image for {{site.data.keyword.powerSys_notm}} to your account.
 By completing this tutorial, you learn how to create a private catalog, import the sample, validate that it can be installed on a selected deployment target, and make the virtual server image available to users who have access to your account.
 {: shortdesc}

 This tutorial uses a [sample virtual server image for Power Systems Virtual Server](https://github.com/IBM-Cloud/isv-power-vsi-product-deploy-sample){: external} as part of the process to onboard a virtual server image.
 As you complete the tutorial, adapt each step to match your organization's goal.

 The tutorial includes steps for deploying a virtual server image to a target {{site.data.keyword.powerSys_notm}}.
 As a result, you incur associated infrastructure charges.
 {: note}